-Michael Montgomery is listed among Dance Magazine’s “Top 25 Dancers to Watch in 2013” and is considered a rising star in the LINES Ballet that will be performing in Israel and France this month.
+Michael Montgomery was listed among Dance Magazine’s “Top 25 Dancers to Watch in 2013” and is considered a rising star in the LINES Ballet that performed in Israel and France late last year.
 Yet, only a few years ago, he was a student in Dominican’s BFA in Dance program at Angelico Hall.

 Before she graduated with her MBA from Dominican, Maureen Sedonaen was a longtime supporter of Goodwill.
 She shopped there in her youth and later donated clothing and others items to Goodwill for more than 20 years.

 For Dominican senior Carson Niello, politics is becoming a way of life.
 In high school in Sacramento, he volunteered to campaign for mayoral candidate Kevin Johnson and ultimately served an internship on the new mayor’s staff.
 Now Niello, after transferring from the University of Arizona to Dominican for his sophomore year, has progressed to a higher level of government – and aspiration.
 Last summer he served an internship for United States Senator Barbara Boxer’s office in Washington, D.C.

 By definition an internship is any period of time during which a beginner acquires experience in an occupation, profession or pursuit.
 Ashley Fromm took full advantage of her internship at Dominican.
 Upon her graduation in 2007, Fromm went from company intern to a company co-owner in about one year.
 She is now one of the four founding partners of Root Pouch, an innovative, award-winning; eco-friendly business in Portland, Ore. that is the only manufacturer of degradable fabric planting containers sold through giant retail stores such as the Home Depot.